 Bulleted items – known as bullet points – may be short phrases or single sentences.
 Different types of bullet points are used in different situations.

-Bulleted lists must always be created as a list paragraph.
+Bulleted lists should be created as a list paragraph.

 To break up a long sentence

 We start with a lead in line including as much shared content as possible.
-We use a colon and don’t end bullets with ‘and’ or ‘or’: bullets are each an alternate ending to the lead in sentence.
+We use a colon and don’t end bullets with ‘and’ or ‘or’.
+Each bullet is an alternate ending to the lead in sentence.
 We front load each bullet if possible.
 And we begin each bullet with a lower case letter and we don’t have a full stop at the end.
 For example:

 For advanced oesophageal cancer your doctor might recommend chemotherapy to: